kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 * **kube-apiserver:** [Kubernetes Version Skew Policies](https://kubernetes.io/releases/version-skew-policy/#supported-version-skew)
-  require that kube-apiserver is atleast at the version of kube-proxy or kube-controller-manager.
+  require that kube-apiserver is at least at the version of kube-proxy or kube-controller-manager.
 The only valid version skew would mean that a newer kube-apiserver serves the new `routingPreference` field but the older kube-proxy and kube-controller-manager would silently ignore this field.
-(No adverse affect, behaviour equivalent to feature being disabled)
+(No adverse affect, behaviour equivalent to feature being disabled).

 * **New kube-controller-manager (EndpointSlice controller) / Old kube-proxy:**